 Pic: The image is promotional art for a movie called Black Mountain Side (2014), about a group of Canadian archaeologists working in remote Canadian mountains.
 Obviously things go wrong.
 You can read my Twitter review of it here

-As you may (or may not) be aware, the 53rd annual Canadian Archaeological Association conference is coming up and will be here before you know it.
-The conference, which will be in Edmonton from May 6 – 9, 2020, just put out their call for session proposals.
+As you may (or may not) be aware, the next annual Canadian Archaeological Association conference is coming up and will be here before you know it.
+The conference has had to switch to a virtual format for 2021 and just put out their call for session proposals.
+I’m not sure when the actual conference dates are planned for, but I suspect it will still be for early May (the original dates were around May 6th).
 I’m planning on proposing the following session, and as such I’m already looking for interested presenters to join me!
 My goal is to not only have an educational session examining the relationships between archaeology and popular culture, but to have a lot of fun at the same time.
 Because there’s no reason we can’t be smiling and laughing while we’re learning.
 Take a look below at the session I’ve proposed, and if you’re interested in presenting a paper or a poster please get in touch with me!

 As Above, So Below; Archaeology and Popular Culture